 Developing bystander responses to sexual harassment among young people

-In this project, developed in Portugal (FPCEUP / UMAR), Slovenia (Peace Institute), United Kingdom (CWASU, London Met), Malta (University of Malta - MT) the researchers will develop, pilot, implement, and evaluate a school-based programme for bystanders to prevent sexual harrassment in high-schools.
+In this project, undertaken in Portugal (FPCEUP / UMAR), Slovenia (Peace Institute), United Kingdom (CWASU, London Met), Malta (University of Malta - MT) the researchers developed, piloted, implemented, and evaluated a programme for bystanders to prevent sexual harassment in secondary schools.

-CWASU is one of five partners, who have been awarded a total of €544,000 by Daphne, to conduct the three year research into sexual harrassment among young people.
-The project will be lead by University of Porto (lead partner), with partners Peace Institute, University of Malta, UMAR and Association of Nonviolence Communication.
+CWASU is one of four partners, who were awarded a total of €544,000 by Daphne, to conduct this two year research into sexual harassment among young people.
+The project was led by colleagues at the Faculty of Psychology and Education Sciences, University of Porto (lead partner), and partners at the Faculty for Social Well Being, University of Malta and the Peace Institute (Mirovni institut) in Slovenia.

-SH is defined by physical and nonphysical, verbal, and cyber unwanted sexual attention, including a wide range of behaviors that victimize women and girls.
-Boys and young men may also be victims of SH, especially when they do not meet the standards of the hegemonic masculinity socialization.
+SH is defined by physical and non-physical, verbal, and cyber unwanted sexual attention, including a wide range of behaviors that victimize women and girls.
+Boys and young men may also be victims of SH, especially when they do not meet the standards of hegemonic masculinity.
 Perpetrators can be people known to the victim, such as friends, partners, colleagues and others, as well as people unknown.
 Also, it’s important to consider how SH is experienced by people who may not be directly involved in it – bystanders – and their role in the situation.